 Each tool has different characteristics, with GSAs and secondary contracts hedging price risk to create the passive (80 per cent), while future contracts may be used in the active (20 per cent) parts of the DWGM.
-This section explores the characteristics of each of these three price risk management tools.
-The benefits and drawbacks of each tool are summarised below in Table 1.1.
+This section explores the characteristics of each of these price risk management tools, with their benefits and drawbacks summarised below in Table 1.1.